 3. Increase or decrease quality of your image using the quality slider:

-If you're exporting the banner in HTML format and you're using JPGs then make sure to increase the quality to 100% for best results and if you are above limit work your way down from there.
+If you're exporting the banner in HTML format and you're using JPGs then make sure to increase the quality to 100% for best results and if you are above the size limit, work your way down from there reducing the percentage until the size fits your needs.

 4. Choose the right format for your use and view it the correct way